ajaggoe/fp_project/ASSIGNMENT.md

 You are free to add additional modules to your project should you need them, but we ask you to keep the existing structure intact to make grading easier.

-In addition to the functions from the Haskell prelude, you are allowed to use functions from the following packages:
+In addition to the functions from the Haskell `Prelude`, you are allowed to use functions from the following packages:

 - `containers` (https://hackage.haskell.org/package/containers)